FoadKhoury6/3D_Game/README.txt

 FoadKhoury_Project : includes the code & Project Book.
-Project_Videos : includes the videos about the game
+Project_Images : includes the videos about the game